Imb0xn/Nir-Imber-Portfolio-project/Readme.md

 - **Contact Form:** Allows visitors to send messages or inquiries directly through the website.
 - **Resume Download:** Provides a download button for easy access to my CV in PDF format.
-- **Project Gallery:** Displays a curated collection of my works, offering viewers insights into my skills and experiences.
+- **Project Gallery:** Displays a curated collection of my works, including a newly added JavaScript gallery, offering viewers insights into my skills and experiences.
 - **Contact Icons:** Offers quick links to my Email, LinkedIn, Facebook, and an option to call, facilitating seamless communication.
 - **Responsive Design:** Ensures optimal viewing and interaction experience across a wide range of devices.
 - **Navigation Menu:** Enables easy access to different sections of the portfolio, providing a user-friendly experience.